 When the keyword value is followed by a name of a variable or formal parameter, the whole received message shall be stored in the variable or formal parameter.
 The variable or formal parameter shall be type compatible with the received message.

 When the keyword value is followed by an assignment list enframed by a pair of parentheses, the whole received message and/or one or more parts of it can be stored.
-In a single assignment within the list, on the left hand side of the assignment symbol (":=") a field of the template type shall be referenced, on the right hand side the name of the variable or a formal parameter, in which the value shall be stored.
-The variable or formal parameter shall be type compatible with the type on the left hand side of the assignment symbol.
+In a single assignment within the list, on the right hand side of the assignment symbol (":=") a field of the template type shall be referenced, on the left hand side the name of the variable or a formal parameter, in which the value shall be stored.
+The variable or formal parameter shall be type compatible with the type on the right hand side of the assignment symbol.
 As a special case the field reference can be absent to indicate that the whole message shall be stored in a variable.

 When assigning individual fields of a message, encoded payload fields can be decoded prior to assignment using the @decoded modifier.
 In this case, the referenced field on the right hand sided of the assignment shall be one of the bitstring, hexstring, octetstring, charstring or universal charstring types.
 It shall be decoded into a value of the same type as the variable on the left hand side of the assignment.
 Failure of this decoding shall cause a test case error.
 In case the referenced field is of the universal charstring type, the @decoded clause can contain an optional parameter defining the encoding format.
 The parameter shall be of the charstring type and it shall contain one of the strings allowed for the decvalue_unichar function (specified in clause C.5.4).
 Any other value shall cause an error.
 In case the referenced field is not a universal charstring, the optional parameter shall not be present.